Michelin Star Restaurants in Vietnam 2026

-Nine restaurants in Vietnam that were awarded one Michelin star are: Anan Saigon, Hibana by KoKi, Tam Vi, AKUNA, La Maison 1888, The Royal Pavilion, CieL (new) and CoCo Dining (new).
+Eleven restaurants in Vietnam that were awarded one Michelin star are: Anan Saigon, Hibana by KoKi, Tam Vi, AKUNA, La Maison 1888, The Royal Pavilion, CieL, CoCo Dining, ONVIT (new) and Upstairs (new).

-On June 5th, 2025, this is the third year that the announcement and award ceremony for restaurants and eateries selected by Michelin Guide in 2025 was held in Vietnam.
-Nine restaurants were awarded one Michelin star, including seven restaurants honored in previous years.
-According to the Michelin Guide, these nine restaurants are recognized with one Michelin star for providing high-quality dishes and exceptional culinary experiences that are worth stopping by on a trip to Vietnam.
-More remarkably, for the first time ever Hanoi has one restaurant achieved Michelin Green Star prize.
+On June 4th, 2026, this is the fourth year that the announcement and award ceremony for restaurants and eateries selected by Michelin Guide in 2026 was held in Vietnam.
+Eleven restaurants were awarded one Michelin star, including nine restaurants honored in previous years.
+According to the Michelin Guide, these eleven restaurants are recognized with one Michelin star for providing high-quality dishes and exceptional culinary experiences that are worth stopping by on a trip to Vietnam.
+More remarkably, each of Vietnam's 3 biggest cities had one restaurant achieved Michelin Green Star prize.

 1. Anan Saigon (in Ho Chi Minh City)